sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

 * See [COQ's github readme](https://github.com/ms-jpq/coq_nvim) for documentation and many more details
 * I'm not an expert, but I think this plugin is pretty great

-# Using PN and COQ for the IDE experience with neovim
+# Using PN and COQ to get an IDE-like experience with neovim
 * My [first tutorial](setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md) did not go into the actual usage of the tools
 * So let's get a small taste of that here
 * Assumes you have PN and COQ up and running after doing the [TLDR;](#tldr;)